Argentina-Brazil rivalry spills over into training

 The decibel levels reached those of a competitive match when Argentina came out onto the pitch but the players, including Lionel Messi and Angel Di Maria, kept their cool and briefly waved to their own fans in the crowd before turning their focus to their training.

-Argentina, who along with Brazil are the South American favourites to lift the trophy, kick off their tournament against Bosnia on Sunday.
+Argentina, who along with Brazil are the South American favorites to lift the trophy, kick off their tournament against Bosnia on Sunday.

 "The team down there on the pitch will bring the World Cup back home," Sebastian Suner from Rosario, who was draped in an Argentine flag, told Reuters.